 In this Article:

-The Ruger Standard pistol became known as the Mk.
-I. I owned one of those pistols.
-I was a band director at a small one-building-school-corporation and had been there three years.
-I decided to leave, and as a going-away present my high school band got together and bought me a Ruger Mk I. It was solid, right down to the fixed sights.
-It accurate, but was a total pain to take down for cleaning â more on that later.
-Hereâs what the Mk.
-I looked like…
+The Ruger Standard pistol became known as the Mk I. I owned one of those pistols when I was a band director at a small one-building school corporation and had been there for three years.
+After I left, my high school band got together as a going-away present and bought me a Ruger Mk I. It was solid, right down to the fixed sights.
+Here’s what the Mk I looked like.

 When Alex Sturm died in 1951, the red in the Ruger logo was changed to black.
-It remained black until it came âout of mourningâ in 1999, the 50th year of the company.
+It remained black until it came “out of mourning” in 1999, the 50th year of the company.
 Original red-logo guns from Ruger’s first couple of years command a premium to collectors.

 The .22 pistol was followed by more handguns and rifles, and eventually shotguns were added to the mix.
-Here are a few tidbits about the company…
+Here are a few tidbits about the company.

 - From 1949 to 2004, the company produced over 20 million firearms